zy02636/P2P/README.md

 	1. Add branch control, avoid recomplie,make the program easy to manipulate
 	2. Use function: fflush(fp) to solve the weired empty segment problem
 	3. Merge file segments still cannot work

+2012-12-13:
+    Thursday is kind of busy.
+During the lunch time I will try to figure out the issue of bytes losing when synthesising file segments.
+	For the moment, hint is that file has two different structure: one is ASCII file and another is binary file structure.
+I have switch read/write mode to binary mode, this change solves the issue of segment size unalignment.
+However merged image still does not work well.
+LOL

+    After sevral hours trial...damn, i have check the file before split and after synthesis.. their byte size is same, and their MD5 are also the same!!damn...